-What might be examples of things that would be modeled in physical science because they are difficult to investigate directly?
+Q: What might be examples of things that would be modeled in physical science because they are difficult to investigate directly?

-Examples include extremely small things such as atoms, very distant objects such as stars, and complex systems such as the electric grid that carries electricity throughout the country.
+A: Examples include extremely small things such as atoms, very distant objects such as stars, and complex systems such as the electric grid that carries electricity throughout the country.

-What are ways that these things might be modeled?
+Q: What are ways that these things might be modeled?

-Types of models include two-dimensional diagrams, three-dimensional structures, mathematical formulas, and computer simulations.
+A: Types of models include two-dimensional diagrams, three-dimensional structures, mathematical formulas, and computer simulations.
 Examples of simple two-dimensional models in physical science are described below.
 You can see examples of other types of physical science models at these URLs: